luisdeleon/Mikrotik-RouterOS-Diagnostic-and-Netinstall-on-MacOS-Silicon/USAGE.md

 Run diagnostics on a specific router.
 Claude will ask which router to diagnose.

 ### `/diagnose-group`
-Run diagnostics on all routers in a specific group (e.g., WIFILINK, WISP, PAC, etc.).
+Run diagnostics on all routers in a specific group.

 ### `/list-routers`
 Display all configured routers organized by group.